District Heights–Seat Pleasant Line: History

-1993 Changes

 On December 11, 1993, both the V14 and V15 were extended north from Addison Road station, to operate to Deanwood station in order to replace the R12 former routing between Deanwood and Addison Road stations, via Central Avenue, Hill Road, Seat Pleasant Drive, Addison Road, and Minnesota Avenue NE.
 Main differences were that the V14 would operate straight on Hill Road between the intersections of Seat Pleasant Drive and Central Avenue while the V15 would divert from the intersection of Hill Road onto the intersection of Hastings Drive, then make turn onto the intersection of Pepper Mill Drive, before returning onto Central Avenue.
 The routing between Addison Road and Penn Marr Shopping Center mostly remained the same other than for a small segment in the Pepper Mill Village neighborhood that was altered.
 As a result of these changes, the line was renamed from the District Heights Line to the District Heights–Seat Pleasant Line.

-2015 Proposed Changes

 In 2015, WMATA proposed to eliminate route V15 and the segment along Pepper Mill Drive and Hastings Drive.
 Route V14 would add weekend service and run its full route on Sundays instead of terminating at Addison Road station.

-2016 Changes

 On March 27, 2016, route V15 was discontinued and replaced by the V14 which added weekend service.
 Route V14 also would operate the full route on Sundays between Deanwood station and Penn Mar Shopping Center instead of Addison Road station.

+During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
+Beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
+Weekend service was also suspended beginning on March 21, 2020.
+The line its full schedule beginning on August 23, 2020.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

+In April 2023, WMATA launched its Draft Visionary Network.
+As part of the drafts, WMATA proposed to retain the V14, and it was renamed to Route MD259.

+During WMATA's Revised Draft Visionary Network, WMATA renamed the MD259 to Route P62 and kept the same routing, but the route was extended from Penn Marr Shopping Center to Branch Avenue station via a modified routing of the K12 via Pennsylvania Avenue, Forrestville Road, Allentown Road, and Auth Road.
+All changes were then proposed during WMATA's 2025 Proposed Network.

+On November 21, 2024, WMATA approved its Better Bus Redesign Network.

+Beginning on June 29, 2025, Route V14 remained the same, but was also combined with the K12 and was extended from Penn Mar Shopping Center to Branch Avenue station, following the former K12's routing from Penn Marr Shopping Center.
+The line was renamed to the P62.